sjsu-library/unionist/_items/unionist--text-0151.md

 articleType:
 volume: '1'
 issue: '19'
-transcription: |
-  “Miss Crandall and her sister, were on Saturday last brought before Justice Adams, charged with the old offence of teaching ‘the base born Africans, unmindful of the high behest which says , ‘let there be darkness.’”
+transcription: "“Miss Crandall and her sister, were on Saturday last brought before Justice Adams, charged with the old offence of teaching ‘the base born Africans, unmindful of the high behest which says , ‘let there be darkness.’”
 They were found guilty, and required to procure bonds for their appearance at the County Court now in session.
-No one appearing immediately to give the required bonds, the Court was adjourned until Monday, that they might have time to procure them.” – Brooklyn Unionist
+No one appearing immediately to give the required bonds, the Court was adjourned until Monday, that they might have time to procure them.” – Brooklyn Unionist "
 scholarlyNotes:
 commentary: 'This short notice was reprinted in numerous papers, which shows the strong national interest in the Canterbury Female Academy.
 Here is the list of reprints